Why this debut matters

 Work for AZEK or competing against them?

-Follow us for a product-by-product analysis to see how TimberTech Advanced PVC Decking compares and which decking products get spec'd or VE'd out against Fiberon, Trex, and MoistureShield.
+Follow us for a product-by-product analysis of TimberTech Advanced PVC Decking and insights on how it stacks up against Fiberon, Trex, and MoistureShield.

 The competitive picture